MPinkwart/MPV-files-Pinkwart-Schwarz/README.md

 -- 1) CONTENT OF MPV FILES --

 In this repository we provide four text files containing the MPVs of COMMANDER, NILC, SEVEM and SMICA resp., obtained from Planck second release full mission intensity data (https://irsa.ipac.caltech.edu/data/Planck/release_2/all-sky-maps/matrix_cmb.html) with the MPV calculation program of C.Copi (http://www.phys.cwru.edu/projects/mpvectors/#code).
 The MPVs start with l=2, end with l=50 and are given in galactic coordinates in degrees.
-The results obtained with the MPV data can be found in the preprint $LINK$.
+The results obtained with the MPV data can be found in the preprint https://arxiv.org/pdf/1803.07473.pdf.

 -- 2) STRUCTURE OF MPV FILES --